cbaggers/tables/plan-again.md

 A `query-set` holds a bunch of `queries` to be run simultaneously

-An `event` is an object which can be checked for completion.
+An `flag` is an object which can be checked for completion.
 Ideally it will be an atomic counter.

-`event`s are analogous to GL's fence and will form the heart of the `job-system`.
+`flag`s are analogous to GL's fence and will form the heart of the `job-system`.

 The `job-system` is a system that registers itself with `tables` into order handle dispatching and running the `job`s produced by Tables.

-a `job` is a closure which when run will do some work (all/part of a query) and then `raise` an `event`
+a `job` is a closure which when run will do some work (all/part of a query) and then `raise` an `flag`

 ## gud-jerb